shaoyuc3/dior-VTON/README.md

 ## Training
 __Warming up flownet__

-We used a [Parser-Based Appearance Flow Style Estimator](https://github.com/SenHe/Flow-Style-VTON) to estimate flow fields.

 To warm up the flow field estimator, first download the vgg checkpoint from [here](https://github.com/senhe/flow-style-vton) and put the checkpoint under the folder ```models/networks/flowStyle```.

 Then run